 How does that help you decide to select hospitality as a career?

-Almost all other industries, may it be the IT industry or the automobile industry or energy industry are younger than the hospitality industry.
+Almost all other industries, may it be the IT industry, the automobile industry or the energy industry are younger than the hospitality industry.

-Plus, they have had there highs and lows.
+Plus, they have had their highs and lows.
 Only the hospitality and tourism industry has been unfazed by economic, social, political and other turbulence.